 Scuba Diving in Egypt

 With a warm crystal clear waters, sunny weather and incredible marine life - the Red Sea region of Egypt is a fantastic place to go scuba diving.
-Find local dive centres who offer affordable beginners courses, internships, advanced courses, combination scuba dive package holidays with accommodation and also adventure dive safaris.
+Find local dive centres who offer affordable beginners and advanced dive courses.

 Learn to Scuba Dive in Egypt